w-chang/ae353-sp24/docs/README.md

 * Click the Input Monitoring tab.

-* Click the box next to Terminal to allow the Terminal access to read keyboard inputs.
-This may require you to input your password.
+* You may need to add Terminal to the Input Monitoring list.
+To do this, click the **+** button.
+Now locate the Terminal app in the Apps/Utilities folder and add it to the Input Monitoring list.
+Return to the Input Monitoring page and click the box next to Terminal to allow the Terminal access to read keyboard inputs.
+This may require you to input your password. **If you did not need to add the Terminal app, you still need to click the box next to the Terminal app to allow input monitoring**.

 * Now, click the Accessibility tab.
 This will be near the Input Monitoring tab.

-* Click the box next to Terminal to allow the Terminal accessibility privileges.
-This may require you to input your password.
+* You may need to add Terminal to the Accessibility list.
+To do this, click the **+** button.
+Now locate the Terminal app in the Apps/Utilities folder and add it to the Accessibility list.
+Return to the Accessibility page and click the box next to Terminal to allow the Terminal accessibility privileges.
+This may require you to input your password. **If you did not need to add the Terminal app, you still need to click the box next to the Terminal app to allow accessibility**.

 #### 3 Install condynsate in a Miniconda virtual environment in MacOS